aosabook/500lines/crawler/chapter.md

             fn(self)
 ```

+A future is initially "pending".
+It is "resolved" by a call to `set_result`.

-Review our `fetch` and `connected` methods that we wrote using callbacks:
+We will adapt our callback-based fetcher to use futures and coroutines.
+Review our `fetch` and `connected` methods:

 ```python
 class Fetcher: